DaniloRua/top5-movies/README.md

 ![preview](/assests/preview.png)

 >practicing:
-building a simple webpage about favourite movies.
+Simple webpage about favourite movies.
 The page contains a display of five favourite movies with a Easter egg.
 Easter egg: When you click on the word "favourite", the page will fade out and will start the classic animation of Matrix rain, then just click anywhere to reload the page.